 One of Diedrich’s Highballs also incorporates Suntory Toki, along with Q club soda and lemon oil, each ingredient carefully selected.
 “The carbonation is a very big factor,” says Diedrich.
 “So I sought out the highest carbonated soda water out there, which is the Q.”

-As for the Suntory Toki itself, Diedrich quickly found a new Highball favorite when it was released, which is no surprise as the whiskey is meant to be mixed and the brand hosted launch parties showcasing the expression in Highballs.
+As for the Suntory Toki itself, Diedrich quickly found a new Highball favorite when it was released, which is no surprise as the whisky is meant to be mixed and the brand hosted launch parties showcasing the expression in Highballs.
 “The way they designed it, I think that Toki makes hands down the best Highball out there,” says Diedrich.
 “You get this vanilla and coconut, and the little lemon oil I use is like a lemon twist dropped in there.
 It just makes it pop, and all the flavors go together really well.”

 It’s no surprise either that the entire category of Japanese whisky works well in this class of drink.
 “Japanese whisky is very feminine,” says Diedrich.
 “The flavors are very delicate, and just like with Japanese food and cooking, it’s about a lot of flavor in a very compact thing.
 That’s how I always view Japanese whisky—very flavorful in this little compact thing.
 I think the combination of that and being delicate.”

 Another key to the Highball is the ratio of spirit to soda, keeping the drink crisp and light.
 “This is another fundamental tenet of the Highball,” says Barton.
-“It’s a whiskey drink that’s meant to pair with food.
+“It’s a whisky drink that’s meant to pair with food.
 It’s meant to be sessionable or repeatedly imbibed.”

 Speaking of session-worthy drinks, it’s worth noting that along with precision stirring, clear ice and careful execution, there’s an opposing realm of the Highball which also exists, where the drink is found in cans purchased from vending machines or served on draft in massive mugs.